-by Freddy J. Nager, Founder of Atomic Tango + Guy Who Will Not Work for Food… or Coffee; featured illustration by Shane Clester…
+by Freddy Tran Nager, Founder of Atomic Tango + Guy Who Will Not Work for Food… or Coffee; featured illustration by Shane Clester…

-I once had lunch with a fellow Harvard alumnus who owned an IT firm with $17 million in annual sales.
-He had asked for my help to do more marketing to his current customers, so one of my recommendations was to create an email newsletter.
-He loved the idea, so I gave him a few more details on how it would work.
+I once made the mistake of having lunch with a fellow Harvard alumnus who owned an IT firm with $17 million in annual sales.
+He had asked for my help to market to his current customers, so one of my recommendations was to create an email newsletter.
+He loved the idea, so I gave him a few details on how it would work.
 He asked how much I would charge to create and manage it.
 When I gave him my rates, he said they sounded “very reasonable” and promised to email me later to work out the terms.
-He then paid for my lunch (a turkey sandwich and Coke) and I never heard from him again…
+He then paid for my lunch (a turkey sandwich and Coke) and I never heard from him again.

 That is, until a few weeks later when I received his company newsletter, which he had amateurishly composed using his Outlook account.
 So not only did he not hire me, he also put me on his subscriber list without my permission.

 The sandwich wasn’t even that good.

 You’d think I would learn from this and many similar incidents, but to this day, I still give away advice far too freely.
 The bait comes in the form of RFPs (Ripe For Pilfering Requests For Proposal), invitations to pitch, and people calling to “pick my brain.”
 The first two sound nice but are actually quite enervating.
 But it’s the last one that makes my skin crawl.
 When someone asks to “pick my brain,” I picture zombies taking turns pecking away at my frontal lobe…